 The massive Bogota is the centerpiece of Colombia, though many cities boast above-average populations.
 Uber is available in:

 … and more!

 As we mentioned earlier in the article, there is Uber rideshare service available in only some of the African continent.
-South America, Egypt, Nigeria, Kenya, Morocco, and other expected centers of commerce have Uber, but much of Central Africa lacks the infrastructure to support an operation like Uber’s.
-For a complete rundown of Uber’s presence in Africa (tied to an interesting story about the intersection of tax-drivers and Uber drivers), look here.
+South America, Egypt, Nigeria, Kenya, Ghana, and other expected centers of commerce have Uber, but much of Central Africa lacks the infrastructure to support an operation like Uber’s.